Calculated state-of-the art results for solvation and ionization energies of thousands of organic molecules relevant to battery design: SolQuest dataset details

 \subsection{Molecules included}

-As mentioned in the introduction, we performed calculations for compounds (represented by SMILES) collected from several sources, namely the entire EGP dataset\cite{Qu_Persson:2015} of molecules connected to battery design, randomly selected compounds from the GDB17\cite{Ruddigkeit_Reymond:2012} dataset of molecules containing up to 17 non-hydrogen atoms (C, N, O, S, and halogens), as well as AGZ7\cite{agz7}.
-The latter is the complete set of {\bf a}tom-in-molecule-based fragments\cite{Huang2020} for {\bf G}DB17 and {\bf Z}INC databases restricted to no more than {\bf 7} non-hydrogen atoms; the resulting molecules include elements H, B, C, N, O, F, Si, P, S, Cl, Br, Sn, and I.
+As mentioned in the introduction, we performed calculations for compounds represented by Simplified Molecular Input Line Entry System \cite{Weininger:1988} (SMILES) and collected from several sources, namely the entire EGP dataset \cite{Qu_Persson:2015} of molecules connected to battery design, randomly selected compounds from the GDB17 \cite{Ruddigkeit_Reymond:2012} dataset of molecules containing up to 17 non-hydrogen atoms (C, N, O, S, and halogens), as well as AGZ7 \cite{agz7}.
+The latter is the complete set of {\bf a}tom-in-molecule-based fragments \cite{Huang_Lilienfeld:2020} (from now on refered to as \emph{amons}) for {\bf G}DB17 and {\bf Z}INC databases restricted to no more than {\bf 7} non-hydrogen atoms; the resulting molecules include elements H, B, C, N, O, F, Si, P, S, Cl, Br, Sn, and I.